Lance Pendleton

 Lance Michael Pendleton (born September 10, 1983) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) with the New York Yankees and Houston Astros.

 Early life

-Pendleton was born to David and Terry Pendleton.
-Pendleton attended Kingwood High School from 1999 to 2002, where he played for the Kingwood Mustangs.
-Pendleton led his team in both earned run average (ERA) and batting average at times.
+Pendleton grew up a Houston Astros fan.
+He attended Kingwood High School from 1999 to 2002, where he played for the Kingwood Mustangs.
+Pendleton earned All-District MVP as an accomplished pitcher and hitter.
+He was drafted out of high school by the San Diego Padres in the 13th round of the 2002 MLB Draft, but did not sign.

 College career

 Pendleton attended Rice University, where he played for the Rice Owls baseball team.
 In 2003, Pendleton was a member of the College World Series champions, the first victory for Rice in its fourth tournament appearance.
 In 2003, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 He rounded out his college career in 2005 with a 5-3 record and a 3.7 ERA.